So, is Google project management software a real thing?

 But can you execute that plan with Google Docs’ help?

-It’s frustrating, but you’ll have to use another software to help you manage your tasks and projects.
+Although you can create a calendar in Google Docs, you’ll have to use another software to help you manage your tasks and projects.

 Luckily ClickUp has Docs that can handle your tasks too!